natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 The following weapons are also available in Stone Age campaigns.

 **Atlatl**: An atlatl is a thin piece of wood or antler used as a lever to hurl a specially fitted dart.
 An atlatl gives much greater range to a dart, but must be loaded like a projectile weapon.
 Your Strength modifier applies to damage rolls when you use an atlatl, just as it does for thrown weapons.
-You can fire—but not load—an atlatl with one hand.
+You can fire-but not load-an atlatl with one hand.
 Loading an atlatl is a move action that requires two hands and provokes attacks of opportunity.
 The [Rapid Reload]) feat can be taken for atlatls, allowing you to load a dart as a free action.
 Atlatl darts are the size of javelins but have fletching, and can be used as javelins without an atlatl.

 **Mere Club**: Traditionally made of sturdy carved stone, a mere (MEH-reh) is a short, flat-sided, sharp-pointed club.

 **Taiaha**: A taiaha is a long, heavy stick, club-shaped at one end and tipped with a wooden or metal spear point at the other.
 You wield it with a combination of solid strikes with the club and fending motions with the spear.
-A taiaha can be wielded as a martial weapon that deals 1d8/×2 bludgeoning damage.
+A taiaha can be wielded as a martial weapon that deals 1d8/x2 bludgeoning damage.

 **Tepoztopilli**: The head of this wooden polearm is edged with jagged bits obsidian, glass, teeth, or similar materials.
 The wide head serves well for both piercing and slashing attacks.